pingcap/docs-cn/tools/lightning/overview-architecture.md

 The TiDB-Lightning tool set consists of two components:

-- **`tidb-lightning`** (the "front end") reads the SQL dump and imports the database structure into the TiDB cluster, and also transforms the data into Key-Value (KV) pairs and sends them to `tikv-importer`.
+- **`tidb-lightning`** (the "front end") reads the data source and imports the database structure into the TiDB cluster, and also transforms the data into Key-Value (KV) pairs and sends them to `tikv-importer`.

 - **`tikv-importer`** (the "back end") combines and sorts the KV pairs and then imports these sorted pairs as a whole into the TiKV cluster.